numpy/numpy/doc/source/reference/c-api.types-and-structures.rst

 .. c:type:: PyArray_Descr

-   The format of the :c:type:`PyArray_Descr` structure that lies at the heart of the :c:data:`PyArrayDescr_Type` is
+   The :c:type:`PyArray_Descr` structure lies at the heart of the :c:data:`PyArrayDescr_Type`.
+While it is described here for completeness, it should be considered internal to NumPy and manipulated via ``PyArrayDescr_*`` or ``PyDataType*`` functions and macros.
+The size of this structure is subject to change across versions of NumPy.
+To ensure
+   compatibility:

+   - Never declare a non-pointer instance of the struct
+   - Never perform pointer arithmatic
+   - Never use ``sizof(PyArray_Descr)``

+   It has the following structure:

    .. code-block:: c